atefm/Android-Object-Detection/README.md

-# Android-Object-Detection
+# Android Object Detection

-Android implementation of object detection using OpenCV Edit
+Android implementation of object detection using OpenCV